Set up your Plone deployment server#

 ansible_user: root

-Execute the server setup command.
-It runs the Ansible playbook playbooks/setup.yml, performing tasks like installing base packages, creating a user, setting up SSH, and initializing Docker Swarm on the remote server:
+This command executes the Ansible playbook devops/playbooks/setup.yml performing tasks like installing base packages, creating a user, setting up SSH, and initializing Docker Swarm on the remote server:

 You should now be able to SSH into the remote server as both root and plone users: